sailpoint-oss/golang-sdk/api_v2024/docs/Methods/SourcesAPI.md

 	"fmt"
 	"os"
   v2024 "github.com/sailpoint-oss/golang-sdk/v2/api_v2024"
-	openapiclient "github.com/sailpoint-oss/golang-sdk/v2"
+	sailpoint "github.com/sailpoint-oss/golang-sdk/v2"
 )

 func main() {
-    sourceId := 2c9180835d191a86015d28455b4a2329 # string | Source ID. # string | Source ID.
+    sourceId := `2c9180835d191a86015d28455b4a2329` // string | Source ID. # string | Source ID.
-    includeTypes := group # string | If set to 'group', then the account schema is filtered and only group schemas are returned.
+    includeTypes := `group` // string | If set to 'group', then the account schema is filtered and only group schemas are returned.
 Only a value of 'group' is recognized presently.
 Note: The API will check whether include-types is group or not, if not, it will list schemas based on include-names, if include-names is not provided, it will list all schemas. (optional) # string | If set to 'group', then the account schema is filtered and only group schemas are returned.
 Only a value of 'group' is recognized presently.
-Note: The API will check whether include-types is group or not, if not, it will list schemas based on include-names, if include-names is not provided, it will list all schemas. (optional) includeNames := account # string | A comma-separated list of schema names to filter result. (optional) # string | A comma-separated list of schema names to filter result. (optional)
+Note: The API will check whether include-types is group or not, if not, it will list schemas based on include-names, if include-names is not provided, it will list all schemas. (optional) includeNames := `account` // string | A comma-separated list of schema names to filter result. (optional) # string | A comma-separated list of schema names to filter result. (optional)

 	configuration := NewDefaultConfiguration()
-	apiClient := NewAPIClient(configuration)
+	apiClient := sailpoint.NewAPIClient(configuration)
+  resp, r, err := apiClient.V2024.SourcesAPI.GetSourceSchemas(context.Background(), sourceId).Execute()
-	resp, r, err := apiClient.V2024.SourcesAPI.GetSourceSchemas(context.Background(), sourceId).IncludeTypes(includeTypes).IncludeNames(includeNames).Execute()
+	//resp, r, err := apiClient.V2024.SourcesAPI.GetSourceSchemas(context.Background(), sourceId).IncludeTypes(includeTypes).IncludeNames(includeNames).Execute()
 	if err != nil {
 		fmt.Fprintf(os.Stderr, "Error when calling `SourcesAPI.GetSourceSchemas``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)